jpftolentino/TinyApp/README.md

 # TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (ie bit.ly).

-It demonstrates basic understanding and implementation of RESTful routes and Express api, it also implements password and cookie encryption using bcrypt and an npm source called cookie-session
+It demonstrates basic understanding and implementation of RESTful routes and Express api, it also implements password and cookie encryption using bcrypt and an npm source called cookie-session.
+Uses Material Design Bootstrap cdn sources for simple styling.

 ## Final Product